reyestech/Splunk-Web-Site-Defacement/README.md

 ⚠️ **Note:** This step is not Splunk-based — the answer is derived from external research (VirusTotal + CyberChef).

-Goal: Confirm the hidden message/hex associated with customized malware (external research).
-> Answer guidance: Not in Splunk—derive via VirusTotal/CyberChef from referenced sample.
 - [ ] **Answer:** `53 74 65 76 65 20 42 72 61 6e 74 27 73 20 42 65 61 72 64 20 69 73 20 61 20 70 6f 77 65 72 66 75 6c 20 74 68 69 6e 67 2e 20 46 69 6e 64 20 74 68 69 73 20 6d 65 73 73 61 67 65 20 61 6e 64 20 61 73 6b 20 68 69 6d 20 74 6f 20 62 75 79 20 79 6f 75 20 61 20 62 65 65 72 21 21 21`